MarouaneRag/FightYoutubeAddiction/README.md

 To use, simply open a new tab and go to:  `chrome://extensions`

-Enable developer mode, click import extension then select the folder.
+Enable developer mode, click import extension, select the files and enjoy your new productive life!

-Make sure to also enable for incognito and you're done.
-Enjoy your new productive life.